grei-ufc/vrslab/README.md

 # What is the VRSL?

-The Virtual Reality Substation Laboratory (VRSL) is a software development using Unity Engine by Smart Grids Group (SSG) é um software desenvolvido utilizando da Unity Engine pelo to improve the teaching-learning process in Electrical Engineering courses with regard to substation content.
+The Virtual Reality Substation Laboratory (VRSL) is a software development using Unity Engine by Smart Grids Group (SSG) to improve the teaching-learning process in Electrical Engineering courses with regard to substation content.

 ## Section 1 - What is the main function of the Virtual Reality Substation Laboratory (VRSL)?